hanqicode/PerkTreeForMyself/AWS/DynamoDB/ReadConsistency.md

 ## Eventually Consistent Reads
 DynamoDB may return a response including stale data, for a maximum duration of 20 seconds.

-If you repeat your read requests after a short time, the response should return the latest data.
+If you repeat your read requests after a short time, the response should return the latest data eventually.

 ## Strongly Consistent Reads
 DynamoDB returns a response with the most up-to-date data.